cgPhalaksha/xsc-hana-native-migration/README.md

   - [License](#license)

 ## Description
-The SAP HANA Application Migration Assistant enables users to migrate XS Classic applications packaged either as a Delivery Unit or as a  Package into SAP Cloud Application Programming Model (CAP) projects, targeting SAP HANA Cloud as the database.
+The SAP HANA Application Migration Assistant enables users to migrate XS Classic applications packaged either as a Delivery Unit or as a Package into SAP HANA Native applications, targeting SAP HANA Cloud as the database.

 In this enhanced version, the assistant performs:

-**Automated Conversion of Database Artifacts:** Source XS Classic Repository  database objects (such as .hdbcds, .hdbtable, .hdbview, etc.) are transformed into their corresponding SAP CAP compliant database artifacts (e.g., .cds models), with naming adapted to SAP HANA Cloud conventions.
+**Automated Conversion of Database Artifacts:** Source XS Classic Repository database objects (such as .hdbcds, .hdbtable, .hdbview, etc.) are transformed into their corresponding SAP HANA Native compliant database artifacts, with naming adapted to SAP HANA Cloud conventions.

-**Service Layer Migration via Generative AI:** Using GenAI, the assistant analyzes `.xsodata`, `.xsjs`, and `.xsjslib` files to generate corresponding service.cds, service.js, and custom handler implementations under the CAP srv/ layer.
+**Application Layer Migration:** The assistant analyzes `.xsodata`, `.xsjs`, and `.xsjslib` files to generate corresponding HANA native service definitions and implementations.
 This accelerates the migration of service logic while preserving structure, routes, and functional behavior where possible.

 > [!CAUTION]
-> As generative AI conversion is not guaranteed to be 100% accurate, human intervention is required post-migration to validate, refine, and productionize the application logic and service definitions.
+> As automated conversion is not guaranteed to be 100% accurate, human intervention is required post-migration to validate, refine, and productionize the application logic and service definitions.

-In this sample, conversion of Source XS Classic Repository database artifacts to the corresponding target SAP CAP compliance database artifacts are listed.
+In this sample, conversion of Source XS Classic Repository database artifacts to the corresponding target SAP HANA Native compliance database artifacts are listed.

 ## Introduction
 SAP HANA Interactive Education or SHINE is a demo application that is packaged as [HCO_DEMOCONTENT](https://github.com/SAP-samples/hana-shine/releases/download/v2.5.0/HCO_DEMOCONTENT-1.205.0.tgz) Delivery Unit.
 It includes the following features: